bingoohuang/gurl/README.md

 1. [rs/curlie](https://github.com/rs/curlie) The power of curl, the ease of use of httpie.
 2. [Hurl](https://github.com/Orange-OpenSource/hurl) is a command line tool that runs HTTP requests defined in a simple plain text format.
+3. [httpretty](https://github.com/henvic/httpretty) prints the HTTP requests you make with Go pretty on your terminal.